sufiyan-syed0921/market-validation-fsy/README.md

 ## Background

-This repository summarizes findings from an exploratory analysis on the potential impact of introducing a new product offering in the flight simulation yoke controller market.
+This repository summarizes findings from an exploratory analysis on the market feasibility of introducing a new product offering in the flight simulation yoke controller market.

 The proposed product offers one key advantage over current market options: **enhanced perceived feel, smoothness, and precision of yoke movement—all at a price point under $400.**

 The main competitors identified for this analysis are the **Turtle Beach VelocityOne**, **Honeycomb Alpha XPC**, and **Thrustmaster TCA Boeing Edition**.